Gogo Graham: Production and inspiration

-Another of Graham’s exhibitions, her 2017 Dragon Lady, highlighted her dissatisfaction with stereotypes that assist in the exotification of Asian women.
+Another of Graham's exhibitions, her 2017 Dragon Lady, highlighted her dissatisfaction with stereotypes that assist in the exotification of Asian women.
 The show addressed the derogatory "dragon lady" stereotype which poses Asian women as “strong and deceitful”.
 Graham attempted to tackle stereotypes both literally and figuratively by deconstructing traditional menswear and repurposing it in order to reflect the message of her show.
 She addressed "archetypes that exist within Japanese folklore, as well as Kabuki and Noh performance that appear to be focal points for...westerners."
 As with most of her shows, Graham constructed this one in a DIY sense.
 She found materials in unconventional places such as thrift shops and hardware stores, and pulled together scraps of material- most notably tuna fish cans- in an attempt to distort and reconfigure the concept of a runway show.
 Devan Diaz, a woman who has modeled in Graham's shows, notes how "there is no linear way to understand Gogo's aesthetic, and there are no trends you can trace in her shows."

-Regarding runway models, Graham sources her friends and models she find on Instagram who also identify as trans women, and encourages everyone to work as a collective on aspects of the show.
+Regarding runway models, Graham sources her friends and models she finds on Instagram who also identify as trans women, and encourages everyone to work as a collective on aspects of the show.
 She explains of this approach, "I only use trans models because trans aesthetic can only be expressed authentically by trans people."
-This a recurring theme in most of Graham’s work; community is valued highly and Graham seeks to empower trans women by giving them a platform for creativity and self-expression.
+This a recurring theme in most of Graham's work; community is valued highly and Graham seeks to empower trans women by giving them a platform for creativity and self-expression.
 In pursuit of this project, Graham has included the likes of other models and artists including Serena Jara, Sofia Moreno, Hari Nef, and Quay Dash, who are all advocates for transgender rights as well.
 Graham's designs and production process involve the designer, model and consumer in a relationship that seeks to mutually empower.
 She explains, "my designs are developed with the trans femmes I dress in mind, so their individual presences permeate the designs and become inextricably linked to the garments and the look."

 Graham's most recent collection is her AW18 show titled "Vicky's Secret" and features an exploration of polka-dot patterns.

-Industry Perception
+Industry perception

 Models working within the industry have voiced appreciation for Graham's inclusive vision and individualized approach to fashion.
 Model Devan Diaz says that, "when the show was over, I felt as though I gained new tools of protection that I could take into the world."
-Graham’s AW16 show “moved more than a handful of audience members to tears-including Hari Nef, who noted the power of seeing something by and for trans women.”
-Critics have praised Graham’s for her catering to individual identity and atypical approach to fashion that focuses on the model’s needs.
-Jillian Billard states “the garments appear to fuse naturally with each model’s personality and beauty.”
-Christina Di Biase notes of Graham’s designs that they reflect her awareness of “the power of attention, which can ignite conversation and visibility.”
+Graham's AW16 show "moved more than a handful of audience members to tears-including Hari Nef, who noted the power of seeing something by and for trans women".
+Critics have praised Graham's for her catering to individual identity and atypical approach to fashion that focuses on the model's needs.
+Jillian Billard states "the garments appear to fuse naturally with each model’s personality and beauty".
+Christina Di Biase notes of Graham's designs that they reflect her awareness of “the power of attention, which can ignite conversation and visibility".